Tech tips & other words

 Test whether outbound port is open on Mac OS X 10.9, 10.8, 10.7

 Wondering if a certain outbound port on your Mac is open or closed?
-Here’s a way to test if that port is open using netcat via the command line in terminal, using a free service from portquiz.net:
+Here’s a way to determine outbound open ports on Mac OS using netcat via the command line in terminal.
+We’ll use using a free service from portquiz.net.

 nc -v portquiz.net 443